Try to forget it’s October.

 Your mission, should you choose to accept it, is to rush to figure exactly how your kids will be spending their time for the next three months.

 And take a deep breath to relax—an empty summer calendar is safe here.

 With that said, I have two goals with this post:

-- Explain the benefits of signing up for camp now (or soon; definitely not waiting until May).
+- Explain the benefits of signing up for camp when we launch in November (or soon after; definitely not waiting until May).

-- Address the reasons why you can’t register now, and see if I can be of any help!
+- Address the reasons why you can’t register that early, and see if I can be of any help!

 So, let's get going!
 You should consider signing up for camp looooong before summer for the following reasons: